tumuyan/Tree-Style-History/README.md

 1. Use the right-click menu to quickly search the history for current site, or the site linked to.
 2. Tree view of recently closed pages.
 They are group by when they were closed and whether they were closed properly.
 3. Linear view of bookmarks.
 Usually browser shows bookmarks in tree style, this extension does the opposite, reorders and displays bookmarks by time and site.
+4. Quickly switch tabs in popup page.
+Sort tabs in reverse order of the time you visited.

 This work is based on [Recent History](https://github.com/umarsheikh13/recent-history) and has get the permission to modify and publish the code as a new exttension, many thanks to Umar.
 Currently only Chinese and English UI are available.